Entze/pyggp/docs/contributing/testing.md

 ### Classes

-Consider a class `` which has the following specification:
+Consider a class `C` which has the following specification:

 ```python